 The Low FODMAP Diet

-There are two phases to implementing the Low FODMAP Diet.
+There are 2 phases to implementing the Low FODMAP Diet:

-- 1. The Therapeutic Guidelines recommend an 8-week diet trial to reduce intakes of foods high in FODMAPs in people with IBS-type symptoms.
-It is recommended to commence the diet under the advice of a dietitian, preferably a specialist in gastrointestinal nutrition (shepherdworks.com.au or daa.asn.au).
-Dietitians will generally advise to strictly remove foods that are high in FODMAPs during this phase.
-Dietitians are trained to provide expert nutritional advice including suggestion of alternative foods to those that are restricted (focussing on what CAN be eaten), to ensure nutritional adequacy.
+- 1. Initially, an 8-week diet trial reducing the intake of foods high in FODMAPs in people with IBS-type symptoms is undertaken.
+It is recommended that such people commence the diet under the advice of a dietitian, preferably a specialist in gastrointestinal nutrition (see shepherdworks.com.au or daa.asn.au).
+Dietitians will generally advise the strict removal of foods that are high in FODMAPs during this phase.
+Dietitians are trained to provide expert nutritional advice, so will also suggest alternative foods to those that are restricted (focusing on what CAN be eaten), to ensure nutritional adequacy.

-There is an ever growing number of scientific research studies from around the world supporting the fact that reducing FODMAPs in the diet assist in managing the symptosm of IBS.
+There is an ever-growing number of scientific research studies from around the world supporting the fact that reducing FODMAPs in the diet assists in managing the symptoms of IBS4.
 This is not a fad diet – it is supported by scientific evidence and its use is increasing internationally. . .
-For example, in a scientificstudy performed in the UK, the low FODMAP diet was proven to be much more effective in relieving symptoms (76% of participants achieved IBS symptom control) than the diet formed by the UK’s National Institute for Health and Clinical Excellence (NICE) (where 54% of participants achieved IBS symptom control).
+For example, in a scientific study performed in the UK, the Low FODMAP Diet was proven to be much more effective in relieving symptoms (76% of participants achieved IBS symptom control) than the diet formed by the UK’s National Institute for Health and Clinical Excellence (NICE) (where 54% of participants achieved IBS symptom control).